Clerke (crater)

-Clerke is a tiny lunar impact crater named after Irish astronomer Agnes Mary Clerke, who played a role in bringing astronomy and astrophysics to the public in Victorian England.
+Clerke is a tiny lunar impact crater.
 It is located near the eastern edge of Mare Serenitatis in the midst of a rille system named the Rimae Littrow after the crater Littrow to the east.
-It is roughly circular and cup-shaped, with a relatively high albedo.
+This crater is roughly circular and cup-shaped, with a relatively high albedo.
 In a valley to the southeast is the landing site of the Apollo 17 mission.

+This formation is named after Irish astronomer Agnes Mary Clerke, who played a role in bringing astronomy and astrophysics to the public in Victorian England.
+Its designation was officially adopted by the International Astronomical Union in 1973.
 Clerke was previously designated Littrow B.